maubanel/UE5-Static-Meshes/uvs/README.md

 ##### `Step 3.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 So first lets try **UVs | Auto UV**.
 Make sure **Material Mode** is set to `Checkerboard`.
 Play around with the settings.
 What we want to see is 1 meter squares evenly spaced.
 No matter what I change I can't seem to get a clean uv map with the auto uv setting.
+The uv-ing is especially poor at the top of the column and there is a lot of distortion of the texture.

 ![auto uv poor results](images/uv0.png)